All Episodes

 Okay.

-But you're uh but you're right, that there have been if he actually identifies these acts as terrorism as opposed to just out uh rogue psychos going crazy one morning, then it it becomes a problem for him because we're ha w we seem to be seeing a pattern in which uh they have concluded that this president's this that the Bush era is over and that this president uh is is projecting an image of weakness uh and as Donald Rumsfeld said back in the 70s,
+There have been, if he actually identifies these acts as terrorism, as opposed to just rogue psychos going crazy one morning, then it becomes a problem for him because we seem to be seeing a pattern in which they have concluded that this president's, this Bush era is over and that this president is projecting an image of weakness.

-weakness is provocative that if you appear weak to the world, people are going to take advantage of that.
+That if you appear weak to the world, people are going to take advantage of that.

-It might be Vladimir Putin who takes advantage of your perceived weakness uh to scuttle the um missile defense thing for Eastern Europe because he knows you'll cave in and abandon your new Eastern European allies.
+It might be Vladimir Putin who takes advantage of your perceived weakness to scuttle the missile defense thing for Eastern Europe because he knows you'll cave in and abandon your new Eastern European allies.

 Thanks very much for your call, Joe, in Wesley Chapel, Florida.

-Uh and that's not the case.
+And that's not the case.

 This guy was plugged in.